An Appalachian Trail Tale

 The shelter’s register indicated there were “NO MICE HERE.”
 We now knew why.
 I doubt there are animals of any type in the area: porcupines, wild boar, hyenas, elephants.
 At seven feet, this sucker couldn’t have been surviving on half-ounce rodents alone.

 Lothar pulled over on the bridge spanning the waterway as we walked along its protected pedestrian portion.
 With no escape route, due to oncoming traffic, cars began backing up behind her.
 She wasn’t bothered.
-We were--horns do that to a hiker--so told her we’d meet at bridge’s end.
+We were--horns do that to hikers--so told her we’d meet at bridge’s end.
 The momentarily-postponed motorists flashed us death stares and middle fingers.
 We smiled and waved, jogging toward a sooner end to it all.

 In town--our first true mining town (legacy left: abandoned factories; economic depression; toxic waste; unemployment; missing vegetation; and so forth)--we thanked Lothar.
 We then checked into the City Hall dungeon, via the PIG department.
 Pride, Integrity, Guns-a-blazin.’
 I’ve seen worse jail cells.
 Been in worse.
 Rights waived, we jaywalked across the street to eat.